miggtorr/VGCDreamEngine/README.md

 4) Consult the generated Tera Type Scores table.

 Select **Additional Considerations** for a summary of special tera type features (e.g., Grass-types cannot be spored, Fire-types cannot be burned, etc.)

 Select **Calculation Information** for a summary of the tera type calculation algorithm.

 ### Schedule Drawer

+The Schedule Drawer is a multi-faceted tool for helping you keep track of:
+- All the matches you play (including notes for prep and post-mortems)
+- All the matches the other coaches play
+- The current standings
+- The playoff bracket

+At the top you will see an option to **Select a League**.
+Schedules are League-specific.
+To use these features, you must select a League.

+#### Sections

+The Schedule Drawer contains three tabs:
+- Swiss
+- Leaderboard
+- Playoffs

+#### Swiss

+In the Swiss Rounds section.
+You can specify the number of Swiss rounds that a tournament will hold.

+You can then select a Defending Roster (usually your own Roster) to open up the Schedule for that roster.
+The **Analyze Defending Roster** button will select that Roster in the Rosters Drawer for you, allowing you to see its details in the Analysis Panes.
+If it's already selected, the button does nothing.

+A Roster's points are populated automatically based on match scores.

+In the Rounds section, you record the following for each round:

+- The opposing Roster the defending Roster will be facing.
+When you do this, those rounds update automatically for the opposing Rosters.
+This makes filling in a complete Swiss schedule a little easier.
+- Record the final score for a Round.
+This awards points to any relevant players.
+- Quickly **Analyze** an opponent's Roster.
+This button selects their Roster in the Rosters drawer, allowing you to see its details in the Analysis Panes.
+- Record **Notes** for a Round, which includes spaces for prep notes and post-mortem thoughts, as well as fields for match replays.
+Notes are Defending Roster-specific.

+**IMPORTANT**: When you update a Round in any way, ALWAYS make sure to click **Save Roster Schedule** at the bottom or it won't save.
+This is especially important when adding Notes.

+#### Leaderboard

+The Leaderboard tab populates automatically based on the Round scores.

+#### Playoffs

+The Playoffs tab is similar to the Swiss tab, but is formatted as a standard 12-person tournament bracket.
+Right now, it's hard-coded to have 12 places.
+This will change with a later update.

+The **Popout Bracket** button gives a zoom-able graphic overview of the playoffs.

+The **Autopopulate** button automatically seeds the playoffs based on the leaderboard.

+Only the initial seed rounds can be set.
+The rest of the rounds are populated automatically based on the winners of previous rounds.
+Winners are specified via the **Score** setting.

+Each round has a space for **Notes** like the Swiss rounds.

+**IMPORTANT**: When you update a Round in any way, ALWAYS make sure to click **Save Playoffs** at the bottom or it won't save.
+This is especially important when adding Notes.